transcom/mymove-docs/docs/backend/testing/run-go-tests.md

 ### Run Subtest with Names Matching a String

-Subtests often have non alpha numeric characters in the name, which testify translates to underscore.
+Sub-tests often have non alpha numeric characters in the name, which testify translates to underscore.
 You can see the name of the test by running all of the tests like above, but with the verbose flag.

 ```shell
 go test -v ./pkg/handlers/internalapi/ -testify.m Test_name